 Phase IV: Alumni Program

-Over the past six years we have developed a more complex and nuanced understanding of challenges faced by limited-income, first-generation college students.
+Over the past seven years we have developed a more complex and nuanced understanding of challenges faced by limited-income, first-generation college students.
 We have also learned how powerful “near-peers” (students who are slightly older than their mentees and represent the high school and college students our scholars aspire to become) can be in supporting our scholars to ensure that their dreams of a college education are realized.
 In the Academy we have developed four year-round coaching/mentoring programs.

 College Access Team (CAT) Mentors and Senior College Access Team Mentors